Hiking through history

 - Qualified, knowledgeable guides

-- Quality accommodation at Sóti Lodge, private bathroom and shower
+- Quality accommodation at Sóti Lodge, private bathroom and shower for three nights

 - Access to the local swimming pool (a few steps from Sóti Lodge)